umarshk-mb/umarshk-mb/README.md

 **Hi there** 👋

-I'm currently building modern web applications using `Angular, Redux, Tailwind CSS, TypeScript` and other frontend technologies.
+I'm currently building modern web applications using `Angular, Redux, Tailwind CSS, TypeScript` & other frontend technologies.

 `Passionate about crafting accessible, performant, and user-friendly experiences.`